 You need to fill the visa application very carefully.
 A small error might result in the rejection of the application.
 Say, for example, the form asks you how many times you have visited China prior to the application.
 Let’s say you had not gone to China at all.
 Then you might leave a blank text box as an answer.
 But this way, your form will be rejected.
 So always write not applicable or give a N/A sign in that box.
 Scrutinize every question and answer all of them correctly.
 If you provide any wrong information, intentionally or unintentionally, you will not be able to move to China to study ever in life.
 After you are absolutely sure, print the form.
 You cannot correct the form after printing.
 In fact, the printed form must not be touched by ink at all.
 All the documents that you submit will be scrutinized before accepting your visa application.

 For a student to start a life in China, two things are very important.
 The first thing is accommodation and the second thing is drinking water.
 The accommodation facilities are already discussed before.
 Drinking water in China can be of two types.
 Either you can buy packaged or mineral waters for drinking.
 Doing that all through the year will be very costly.
 Hence, you should boil the water before drinking it.
 You can eat either in the university canteen or restaurants.
 The restaurants here are quite cheap.
 The food cost is around half the price of that of the USA.
 You will find a lot of expensive restaurants also, which serve you food in no less than 10 US dollars.
 But whether it is a cheap or an expensive restaurant, you don’t need to tip the waiters.
 There will be a section of Indian students who might be purely vegetarian.
 They may not like the non-vegetarian items in the Chinese restaurants.
-For such people it is best to buy the necessary groceries from the market and prepare the food at home.
+For such people, it is best to buy the necessary groceries from the market and prepare the food at home.
 The grocery bills could be shared among the roommates.
-You will find the grocery prices of a few items like eggs, oranges, tomatoes, onions, etc. to be very close to Indian prices or with a difference of around Rs.60-70 from the Indian prices.
+You will find the grocery prices of a few items like eggs, oranges, tomatoes, onions, etc. to be very close to Indian prices or with a difference of around Rs.60 - 70 from the Indian prices.
 This is quite cheap in comparison to many other countries.
 There are a lot of supermarkets in China.
 Most of the brands that you find in India are also available in China.
 This means that the young section will practically feel at home in China.
 China is becoming one of the finest countries in providing education and the infrastructure of academics.
-You must be ready to be in an ambiance of a strict discipline.
+You must be ready to be in an ambience of a strict discipline.
 You will have to be very punctual.
 Tardiness is not acceptable in universities of China.
 If you wish to get a job in China, then you must have a good academic record there.
 So always perform well in the examinations.
-If your passport and visa has still some time left to expire even after you pass the master’s course in China, then you can apply for a work permit.
+If your passport and visa have still some time left to expire even after you pass the master’s course in China, then you can apply for a work permit.
 My suggestion would be to search for a job in parallel.
-You will be able to get a work permit easily, if your academic record is good and you are on the verge of getting a job in China.
+You will be able to get a work permit easily if your academic record is good and you are on the verge of getting a job in China.

 Cost of Living for Students